EndPointCorp/end-point-blog/2021/12/creating-translation-and-currency-converter-bot-with-telegram-and-google-app-script.md

 var ssId = "<spreadsheet's ID>"; var sheet = SpreadsheetApp.openById(ssId).getSheetByName("<the sheet's name>");
 ```
-given that there are (possibly) many sheets that inside the spreadsheet file.
+given that there are (possibly) many sheets inside the spreadsheet file.

 Or we could use `SpreadsheetApp.getActiveSpreadsheet()` but it depends on the active sheet inside the spreadsheet's UI, as described [here](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app#getactivesheet)